-- 1. Time for Filing.
-All motions related to discovery, including but not limited to motions to compel discovery and motions for protective order, shall be filed within thirty days of the occurrence of grounds for the motion.
-Failure to file discovery motion within thirty days, absent a showing of reasonable cause for a later filing, may constitute a waiver of the relief sought. - 2.
-Motions to Compel.
-Except for motions grounded upon complete failure to respond to the discovery sought to be compelled or upon assertion of general or blanket objections to discovery, motions to compel discovery in accordance with Federal Rules of Civil Procedure 33, 34, 36 and 37, or to compel compliance with subpoenas for production or inspection pursuant to Federal Rule of Civil Procedure 45(c)(2)(B), shall, for each separate interrogatory, question, request for production, request for admission, subpoena request, or deposition question, state: (a) verbatim the specific item to be compelled; (b) the specific objections; (c) the grounds assigned for the objection (if not apparent from the objection); and (d) the reasons assigned as supporting the motion as it relates to that specific item.
-The party shall write this information in immediate succession (e.g., specific request for production, objection, grounds for the objection, reasons to support motion; next request for production, objection, grounds for the objection, reasons to support motion; and so on) to enable the Court to rule separately on each individual item in the motion. - 3.
-Motions for Protective Order.
-Except for motions for an order to protect a party or other person from whom discovery is sought from having to respond to an entire set of written discovery, from having to appear at a deposition, or from having to comply with an entire subpoena for production or inspection, motions for protective order under Federal Rule of Civil Procedure 26(c) shall, for each separate interrogatory question, request for production, request for admission, subpoena request, or deposition question, state: (a) verbatim the specific item of discovery; (b) the type of protection the party requests; and (c) the reasons supporting the protection.
-The party shall write this information in immediate succession (e.g., specific request for protection, protection sought for that request for production, reasons to support protection; next request for production, protection sought for that request for production, reasons to support protection; and so on) to enable the Court to rule separately on each individual item in the motion. - I. Certificate of Counsel.
-See Local Rule 7.1.A.3 and Federal Rule of Civil Procedure 37(a)(2). - J. Reasonable Notice of Taking Depositions.
-Unless otherwise stipulated by all interested parties, pursuant to Federal Rule of Civil Procedure 29, and excepting the circumstances governed by Federal Rule of Civil Procedure 30(a), a party desiring to take the deposition within this State of any person upon oral examination shall give at least five working days' notice in writing to every other party to the action and to the deponent (if the deposition is not of a party), and a party desiring to take the deposition in another State of any person upon oral examination shall give at least ten working days' notice in writing to every other party to the action and the deponent (if the deposition is not of a party).
+- (2) Motions to Compel.
+Except for motions grounded upon complete failure to respond to the discovery sought to be compelled or upon assertion of general or blanket objections to discovery, motions to compel discovery in accordance with Federal Rules of Civil Procedure 33, 34, 36 and 37, or to compel compliance with subpoenas for production or inspection pursuant to Federal Rule of Civil Procedure 45(c)(2)(B), shall, for each separate interrogatory, question, request for production, request for admission, subpoena request, or deposition question, state: (A) verbatim the specific item to be compelled; (B) the specific objections; (C) the grounds assigned for the objection (if not apparent from the objection); and (D) the reasons assigned as supporting the motion as it relates to that specific item.
+The party shall write this information in immediate succession to enable the Court to rule separately on each individual item in the motion. - (3) Motions for Protective Order.
+Except for motions for an order to protect a party or other person from whom discovery is sought from having to respond to an entire set of written discovery, from having to appear at a deposition, or from having to comply with an entire subpoena for production or inspection, motions for protective order under Federal Rule of Civil Procedure 26(c) shall, for each separate interrogatory question, request for production, request for admission, subpoena request, or deposition question, state: (A) verbatim the specific item of discovery; (B) the type of protection the party requests; and (C) the reasons supporting the protection.
+The party shall write this information in immediate succession to enable the Court to rule separately on each individual item in the motion. - (h) Reasonable Notice of Taking Depositions.
+Unless otherwise stipulated by all interested parties, pursuant to Federal Rule of Civil Procedure 29, and excepting the circumstances governed by Federal Rule of Civil Procedure 30(a), a party desiring to take the deposition within the State of Florida of any person upon oral examination shall give at least seven (7) days' notice in writing to every other party to the action and to the deponent (if the deposition is not of a party), and a party desiring to take the deposition in another State of any person upon oral examination shall give at least fourteen (14) days' notice in writing to every other party to the action and the deponent (if the deposition is not of a party).

-Failure by the party taking the oral deposition to comply with this rule obviates the need for protective order.
+Failure to comply with this rule obviates the need for protective order.

-Notwithstanding the foregoing, in accordance with Federal Rule of Civil Procedure 32(a)(3), no deposition shall be used against a party who, having received less than eleven calendar days' notice of a deposition as computed under Federal Rule of Civil Procedure 6(a), has promptly upon receiving such notice filed a motion for protective order under Federal Rule of Civil Procedure 26(c)(2) requesting that the deposition not be held or be held at a different time or place and such motion is pending at the time the deposition is held.
+Notwithstanding the foregoing, in accordance with Federal Rule of Civil Procedure 32(a)(5)(A), no deposition shall be used against a party who, having received less than eleven (11) calendar days' notice of a deposition as computed under Federal Rule of Civil Procedure 6(a), has promptly upon receiving such notice filed a motion for protective order under Federal Rule of Civil Procedure 26(c)(1)(B) requesting that the deposition not be held or be held at a different time or place and such motion is pending at the time the deposition is held.